Constitution of Virginia: 1830

 By the 1820s, Virginia was one of only two states that limited voting to landowners.
 In addition, because representation was by county rather than population, the residents of increasingly populous Western Virginia (the area that would become West Virginia in 1863) had grown discontented at their limited representation in the legislature.
 Pressure increased until a constitutional convention was convened in 1829–1830.
 This convention became largely a contest between eastern Virginia planters of the slaveholding elite and the less affluent yeomen farmers of Western Virginia.
 Issues of representation and suffrage dominated the debate.
 Delegates to the convention included such prominent Virginians as James Madison, James Monroe, John Tyler, and John Marshall.
 Western leaders included Philip Doddridge and Alexander Campbell.

 The convention ultimately compromised by loosening suffrage requirements.
-It also reduced the number of delegates and senators to the Virginia General Assembly.
+It also reduced the number of senators and delegates to the Virginia General Assembly.
 The resulting constitution was ratified by a popular majority, though most of the voters in the western part of the state ended up voting against it.
 Thus, the underlying intrastate tensions remained, and would have to be addressed later.